-One Origina client had decided to standardise on SAP BusinessObjects for BI and reporting across their global operations.
-Origina was able to reduce the annual cost of supporting IBM Cognos (used by certain divisions for reporting) by 52%, freeing up funds needed to complete a migration to Business Objects and helping them achieve their corporate standardisation targets.
+One Origina client had decided to standardize on SAP BusinessObjects for BI and reporting across their global operations.
+Origina was able to reduce the annual cost of supporting IBM Cognos (used by certain divisions for reporting) by 52%, freeing up funds needed to complete a migration to Business Objects and helping them achieve their corporate standardization targets.

 To learn more about how IBM support services from Origina can help to make your life easier during an acquisition or merger, please get in touch.